ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/StorageApi.md

 Create Storage Config

-Create a new record in the storage_config table for a storage with the given id.
+Create a new record in the storage_config table for a given storage_id.

 ### Example